Cat Kookaburra kangaroo Monkey Owl Panda3 panther Polar Bear Rabbit Tiger Giraffe Meerkat Dolphin

 Your child will need to come to school in their Forest School kit for these sessions, with their school uniform in their bag to change into.
 Please provide them with old clothes, water proofs and some wellington boots or snow boots.
 With the weather changing, please ensure your child has clothes that are warm and waterproof, because the weather is always unpredictable.

-P.E. - Friday
+P.E. - Thursday

-Please make sure that your child wears their P.E. kit to school Friday mornings.
+Please make sure that your child wears their P.E. kit to school Thursday mornings.
 This should include shorts, a t-shirt and plimsolls/trainers.
 They are able to wear their P.E. kits for the rest of the day.

 How you can help at home